krahets/hello-algo/en/docs/chapter_sorting/insertion_sort.md

 In fact, many programming languages (such as Java) use insertion sort within their built-in sorting functions.
 The general approach is: for long arrays, use sorting algorithms based on divide-and-conquer strategies, such as quicksort; for short arrays, use insertion sort directly.

-Although bubble sort, selection sort, and insertion sort all have a time complexity of $O(n^2)$, in practice, **insertion sort is used significantly more frequently than bubble sort and selection sort**, mainly for the following reasons.
+Although bubble sort, selection sort, and insertion sort all have a time complexity of $O(n^2)$, in practice, **insertion sort is commonly used than bubble sort and selection sort**, mainly for the following reasons.

 - Bubble sort is based on element swapping, which requires the use of a temporary variable, involving 3 unit operations; insertion sort is based on element assignment, requiring only 1 unit operation.
 Therefore, **the computational overhead of bubble sort is generally higher than that of insertion sort**.
 - The time complexity of selection sort is always $O(n^2)$. **Given a set of partially ordered data, insertion sort is usually more efficient than selection sort**.